hughbien/thymerb/README.md

 ====

 * add key/value theme config
-* pass args to option blocks in thymerc file
 * have run method set flag in option blocks, so breaks can be `-db` or `-bd`

 License